davs3275/sbs/med/collier.md

 ---
-1.9 The philosopher Sextus recommended good humour to me, and showed me the pattern of a house-hold governed in a fatherly manner.
+1.9 The philosopher Sextus recommended good humour to me, and showed me the pattern of a household governed in a fatherly manner.
 He also bade me make nature and reason my rule to live by.
 By his precedent I was instructed to appear with an unaffected gravity, to study the temper and circum- stances of my friends in order to oblige them.
-I saw him bearing with the ignorant and undiscerning, complaisant and obliging to all people, so that his con- versation was more charming than flattery; and yet at the same time he was held in the highest reverence by others.
-Conversing with this philosopher helped me to draw up a true, intelligible, and methodical scheme for life and manners, and never so much as to show the least sign of anger, or any other disturb- ing thought, but to be perfectly calm and indifferent^ yet tender-hearted.
+I saw him bearing with the ignorant and undiscerning, complaisant and obliging to all people, so that his conversation was more charming than flattery; and yet at the same time he was held in the highest reverence by others.
+Conversing with this philosopher helped me to draw up a true, intelligible, and methodical scheme for life and manners, and never so much as to show the least sign of anger, or any other disturbing thought, but to be perfectly calm and indifferent yet tender-hearted.
 However, he let me see in him- self that a man might show his good-will significantly enough, without noise and display, and likewise possess